Home Blog Page 10

 Have a Patio?
 Invest in Patio Exterior Doors!

-Many manufactured homeowners in 2022 have added patios and decks to the outside of their mobile home.
+Many manufactured homeowners like to add patios and decks to the outside of their mobile home.
 Besides making for a great outdoor entertainment space, they’re a great way to add value to your home while making it stand out.

 If you’re thinking about adding a patio, deck, or back porch to your mobile home, consider your need for an exterior door.
 Whether it’s a sliding glass door or French doors if you have the space, you should budget for an additional exterior door during a mobile home project along those lines.